learningequality/studio-docs/docs/working_channels.rst

 #.
 Click the |delete| button for each channel you want to remove from the collection.

    .. figure:: img/edit-collection.png
-      :alt: Open ccollection to edit its properties.
+      :alt: Open collection to edit its properties.

 #.
 Click the :blue:`SAVE` button for the intermediate changes (the dialog will remain open), or :blue:`SAVE & CLOSE` to save changes and return to the main collections view.